Josep Acebillo: Biography

 In 1999, Acebillo became the Chief Architect of the city of Barcelona.
 During the same year he was named an honorific member of the Royal Institute of British Architects (RIBA).
 In 1999, Barcelona was also the recipient of the RIBA awards with the Royal Gold Medal for Architecture due to the contribution of: Narcís Serra, Pasqual Maragall, Joan Clos, Josep Acebillo and Oriol Bohigas.

 From 2003 to 2006, Acebillo was the coordinator of the Barcelona Urban Strategy Advisory Council which was composed of Richard Rogers, Dominique Perrault, Oriol Bohigas, Ramon Folch, Antoni Marí, Manuel de Solà-Morales and Joan Trullén, to advise the municipality on global strategies.

 From 2007 until 2016, Acebillo founded and operated Architectural Systems Office, a consulting firm based in Switzerland and specialized in urban development in collaboration with Architect Stanislava Boskovic Sigon.
 During these years, the practice has won numerous international competitions such as the 1st Prize for the Urban Transformation in Bar, Montenegro (2008).
 Further relevant projects include the Strategic Project of Kazan, the Masterplan for the Universiada Kazan 2013, a Mix-Use development Tower complex in Kazan, the Strategic Urban Project in Ekaterinburg or the Riverfront redevelopment in Cheboksary.

 Under the urban leadership of Acebillo, Barcelona has received worldwide recognition for the positioning of the city in the international architecture field.
 Following this recognition, Josep Acebillo was frequently called on to assess other cities such as London, Ostend, Kazan, etc. and guide their urban transformation endeavours.
 In 2003, in the case of London, Acebillo was appointed a member of the International Design Committee (London Development Agency) to assess the city development.

-In his current capacity Josep Acebillo is Research Professor at the Pompeu Fabra University of Barcelona and acts as Senior Advisor for several governments including the Strategic Project for the Socio-Economic development of the Vesuvian Plateu in Italy.
+In his current capacity Josep Acebillo is research professor at the Pompeu Fabra University of Barcelona and acts as Senior Advisor for several governments including the Strategic Project for the Socio-Economic development of the Vesuvian Plateau in Italy.